muratk3n/thirdwave/en/tweets/2019/week38.md

 already.
 But that's not the real problem is it?
-The real problem is the top 20%, corporatists / centrists Democrats need these issues to reaffirm their political status which does not care about economics anymore, and this sorry piece of shit is all they have left.
+The real problem is the top 20%, corporatists / centrists Democrats need these issues to reaffirm their political status which does not care about economics anymore, and this sorry excuse of "social policy" is all they have left.
 Said approach not only does not work, it triggers an adverse reaction on the other side.

 *2019-9-13 15:42:44*